Avro York: Aircraft on display

-Another example on public display is held at the Imperial War Museum Duxford: Avro 685 York C1, G-ANTK is an ex-Dan Air London aircraft.
+Displayed at the Imperial War Museum Duxford: Avro 685 York C1, G-ANTK is an ex-Dan Air London aircraft.
 This airframe was built at Yeadon, near Leeds, in January 1946 and entered RAF service with 242 Squadron as MW232 that August.
 It joined the fleet of Allied aircraft engaged in the Berlin Airlift and in May 1947, the York moved to 511 Squadron at Lyneham, where it served until May 1950 when it was used by Fairey Aviation for flight refuelling research.
 It then retired to 12 Maintenance Unit at Kirkbride for storage prior to disposal.
 In July 1954, MW232 became G-ANTK with Dan Air and it was used for freight work until its retirement in May 1964.

 It was ferried to Lasham Airfield and used as a bunk house by the Air Scouts until 1974.
 The Dan Air preservation group took it over and began to restore the aircraft in their spare time.
 In the mid-1980s, Dan Air realised the impracticality of the restoration work being undertaken and began negotiations with the Duxford Aviation Society.
 In May 1986, the aircraft was dismantled and on 23 May made its journey to Duxford on seven low-loaders.